pret/poketcg/bugs_and_glitches.md

 	db $00
 ```

-However, the game never actually stores the pointer to these lists (a notable expection being the Legendary Moltres deck), so the AI cannot access these score modifiers.
+However, the game never actually stores the pointer to these lists (a notable exception being the Legendary Moltres deck), so the AI cannot access these score modifiers.

 **Fix:** Edit all applicable decks in `src/engine/ai/decks/`, uncommenting the following line:
 ```diff